petercsmith-x/vocalfusion-rpi-setup/README.md

    Then, choose your SD card and write to it.
 When prompted, remove the SD card and insert it into the Raspberry Pi.

-2. Connect peripherals (keyboard, mouse, speakers/headphones, and display recommended), and power up the system.
+2. Connect peripherals (keyboard, mouse, speakers/headphones, and display recommended) and connect your XMOS device as a Pi hat.
+For UA devices, connect the Pi to the XMOS device via USB.

    Refer to the [Getting Started Guide](https://www.raspberrypi.com/documentation/computers/getting-started.html) for your Raspberry Pi.

-   Set up locale, username, password, and networking.

 3. On the Raspberry Pi, clone this GitHub repository: